 Ketogenic brownies for the last day at Pediatrics Neurology posting!
 For some kids with epilepsy the ketogenic diet is used as a treatment option – many of them achieving greater than 50% reduction in seizures.
 For seizure control it is actually a medical supervised option that may even require a short inpatient stay to titrate initially.

-The way it works is likely multifactorial, but the general idea is based on the theory that ketone bodies created in the liver from long and medium-chain fatty acids are directly anticonvulsant when crossing the blood-brain barrier.
-Many studies (mostly from the International Ketogenic Diet Study Group) have found that after six months, 60% of children started on the ketogenic diet had a greater than 50 percent seizure reduction, and 30 percent have greater than 90 percent seizure reduction.
+The way it works is likely multifactorial, but the general idea is that ketone bodies created in the liver from long and medium-chain fatty acids are directly anticonvulsant when crossing the blood-brain barrier.
+Some studies (mostly from the International Ketogenic Diet Study Group) have found that after six months, 60% of children started on the ketogenic diet had a greater than 50 percent seizure reduction, and 30 percent have greater than 90 percent seizure reduction.
 Kids must control their carbohydrates, but are allowed have very high fat and moderate protein in this diet.
 They can even supplement with MCT oils to increase the direct conversion of ketones.

 Ketogenic Chocolate Cake adapted from TPH Keto Desserts